-3359-20-051 Grading system, discipline, academic probation and dismissal.
+3359-20-05.1 Grading system, discipline, academic probation and dismissal.

 - (A) Faculty grade records. - (1) The faculty member is expected to maintain a careful and orderly record of each student's academic performance in each class.
 The records may be maintained in grade books provided by the university and all such records are the property of the university.
-When a faculty member leaves the employ of the university, or accumulates grade records no longer needed, these records should be surrendered to the department chair for disposition. - (2) The faculty member's grade records must be legible, understandable, and complete, as they are the ultimate information in case of questions concerning a student's or a former student's academic performance. - (B) Reporting grades. - (1) At midterm, all students earning D's or F's in courses designated by the dean of university college will receive a grade report during the ninth week of the term. - (2) At the time for reporting final grades, the registrar provides each faculty member with appropriate instructions for the reporting of grades. - (C) Grading system. - (1) Grades, as listed below, are used to indicate academic performance.
+When a faculty member leaves the employ of the university, or accumulates grade records no longer needed, these records should be surrendered to the department chair for disposition. - (2) The faculty member's grade records must be legible, understandable, and complete, as they are the ultimate information in case of questions concerning a student's or a former student's academic performance. - (B) Reporting grades. - (1) By the end of the fifth week of classes in normal academic semesters (pro-rated for summer sessions), faculty members teaching one hundred-level and two hundred-level classes will assign satisfactory or unsatisfactory performance indicators to all students.
+Such indicators will be assigned in the system used by the university registrar, and will be based on the faculty members' overall assessment of the students' classroom performance to-date.
+The system will in turn notify students of any unsatisfactory indicators and direct them to seek the advice of their faculty and/or academic advisor in order to improve their classroom performance. - (2) At the time for reporting final grades, the university registrar provides each faculty member with appropriate instructions for the reporting of grades. - (C) Grading system. - (1) Grades, as listed below, are used to indicate academic performance.
 Overall scholastic averages are computed on a quality point ratio basis, wherein the sum of the quality points earned is divided by the sum of the credits attempted.
 The quality point value per credit for each letter grade is shown in the following table: